This movie should come with every positive pregnancy test.

 The film did a really good job of not making the family from San Francisco look like idiots either – this film could have easily turned into a “Western culture is ridiculous” theme.

 All in all, Babies is a great movie to help you keep your perspective when you have a newborn.
-Now you can take that deep breathe and say, “Right now there is a rooster watching a baby in Mongolia pee freely on a cot that will reach the same milestones as my child whether we go to Kindergym today or not.
+Now you can take that deep breath and say, “Right now there is a rooster watching a baby in Mongolia pee freely on a cot that will reach the same milestones as my child whether we go to Kindergym today or not.
 I’m tired.
 Let’s have a nap instead.”